costajpb/generic-tube/README.md

 Other than that, one major advantage of this approach should be to retain functionality over major refactors and technology shifts.
 And that's not to say moving away from Vue.js.
 The framework is already in it's third version, there might be more to come, and transitioning can be less of a headache with DDD.
 While keeping things agnostic closer to the domain, the changes in the view layer can be carried out more easily.

 Of course, plumbing code is entailed when such a route is taken.
-For example, procedural navigation is enforced to cope with navigation events, which means that the `router-link` component can't be used as such.
+For example, procedural navigation is enforced to cope with navigation events.
+That means that the `router-link` component can't be used as such.

 A major shortcoming from that is that the `push` method from the router for procedural navigtaion forces a full page reload.
-Given there are advantages to adopting DDD, that might not be a deal breaker.
+Not only is it performance detrimental, but also it poses challenges to the application state management.
+One potential solution would be a procedural click on a hidden `router-link`, but that needs testing.
 Or should that part of the implementation deviate from the DDD use scenario.
-Anyway, since Vue.js itself heavily relies on event handling, this practice should not be considered a subversion of the Vue.js paradigm.
+Anyway, since Vue.js itself heavily relies on event handling, this practice still complies to a good extent with the Vue.js paradigm.

 ### Typescript
 It's true that Vue.js allows no-build applications, meaning that Typescript is no hard requirement strictly speaking.
 However, the `domain` layer, for instance, is mostly about some types and interfaces, which would be unattainable without Typescript.
 Additionally, Typescript can settle an agreement layer between developers, which is much need especially in large projects and is probably why ABN Amro has it as a requirement for the vacancy this project is meant for.